roseedwin/Benchmarking-taxonomic-classifiers-for-soil-shotgun-data/README.md

 # Benchmarking-taxonomic-classifiers-for-soil-shotgun-data

-This repository contains the final version of scripts used to prepare data for simulation, simulation scripts, alongside the prepared pipelines and classifier scripts used to process the simulated sequencing data for the publication on Benchmarking taxonomic classifiers for accurate profiling of fungal, bacterial and archaeal communities in soil shotgun metagenomic data using in-silico tools (https://doi.org/10.1186/s40793-024-00561-w).
-Many of the scripts used are modified versions of scripts previously made by Amy H Fitzpatrick available at https://github.com/ahfitzpa/Benchmarking-bioinformatics-norovirus-amplicons
+This repository hosts the final versions of scripts and pipelines used in our publication titled "Benchmarking Taxonomic Classifiers for Accurate Profiling of Fungal, Bacterial, and Archaeal Communities in Soil Shotgun Metagenomic Data Using In-silico Tools."
+It includes data preparation scripts for simulation, simulation scripts, and classifier scripts for processing the simulated sequencing data.
+Many scripts are modified versions of those originally created by Amy H Fitzpatrick, available at https://github.com/ahfitzpa/Benchmarking-bioinformatics-norovirus-amplicons

-Classifiers compared include Kaiju, Kraken, and Kraken with custom gtdb-tk database, MetaPhlAn3 and MetaPhlAn4.

-And custom database used for Kraken is the GTDB-TK database released in 2022 April and Fungal genomes belonging to phylum Basidiomycota, Mucoromycota and Ascomycota as available in the NCBI assembly database on 20th January 2023
+Classifiers compared within this study include Kaiju, Kraken, Kraken2 and Bracken with a custom GTDB-TK database, MetaPhlAn3, and MetaPhlAn4.
+The custom database used for Kraken incorporates the GTDB-TK database released in April 2022 and fungal genomes belonging to the phyla Basidiomycota, Mucoromycota, and Ascomycota, as available in the NCBI Assembly database as of January 20th, 2023.

 **For Creating Soil-Specific Mock Community**

 **<ins> Fungal-genome-downloads </ins>**

-Using REntrez and command line tools download fungal genomes from the Assembly database of NCBI
+Fungal genomes were downloaded from NCBI's Assembly database using REntrez and command-line tools, based on criteria such as having a reference genome, representative genome, or chromosome/contig level assembly.

 _Step 1_: To check how many of the fungal names obtained from MIAE have a Reference genome, Representative genome, or chromosome or contig level assembly.